 But you don’t need those huge speakers to give a pleasurably loud sound experience in a space like your living room or car.
 That’s where a high quality subwoofer works great.
 It gives you a bass sound you can feel at home.
 With the right subwoofer, you may even be able to let the neighbors feel the bass of your favorite music.

 At BestReviews, we pride ourselves on the detailed research we perform in many product categories, including subwoofers.
-Check out the product selections for our top picks, and read on for more information about subwoofers.

 A subwoofer is a loudspeaker that primarily produces the lowest sound frequencies — the bass.

 Other speakers in a system are more dedicated to higher frequency sounds, so the subwoofer gives you a good balance in the sound your overall speaker system creates.

 The subwoofer often will fit inside an enclosure, allowing it to perform better.
 The term “subwoofer” refers to the round speaker inside the enclosure, or box.

 When you’re comparing subwoofers, it pays to look closely at power rating and driver size.
 A subwoofer with a higher power rating but a smaller driver size could deliver the same level of maximum volume as a larger driver size with a smaller power rating.
 This means these two measurements work in tandem to deliver the maximum level of volume.

 Let’s discuss these two important measurements in more detail.